FriendsOfTYPO3/tea/README.md

 [TYPO3 Continuous Integration organisation](https://github.com/TYPO3-Continuous-Integration).
 Example workflow is defined in `ci.yml`.
 ### GitLab
-For GitLab, please use pipeline that is defined in `.gitlab-ci.yml`.
+For GitLab, please use the pipeline that is defined in `.gitlab-ci.yml`.
 ## Security

 Libraries and extensions do not need the security check as they should not have